alexbelgium/hassio-addons/qbittorrent/README.md

 cifspassword: "password" # optional, smb password
 cifsdomain: "domain" # optional, allow setting the domain for the smb share
 openvpn_enabled: true/false # is openvpn required to start qbittorrent
-openvpn_alternative_mode: true/false # if enabled, will tunnel only qbittorrent and not webui through vpn.
-Allows webui connection from external networks, but risk of decreased stability. openvpn_config": For example "config.ovpn" # name of the file located in /config/openvpn. openvpn_username": USERNAME
+openvpn_config": For example "config.ovpn" # name of the file located in /config/openvpn.
+openvpn_username": USERNAME
 openvpn_password: YOURPASSWORD